TANDEM: Temporal-Aware Neural Detection for Multimodal Hate Speech: Conclusion and Future Work

 Our ablation studies highlight three key insights.
 First, supervised fine-tuning provides essential structural priors but is insufficient for learning fine-grained temporal grounding.
 Second, reinforcement learning is effective only when constrained by a structured cross-modal context, as provided by SCCR.
 Third, tandem optimization is critical for preventing modality drift and ensuring consistent cross-modal alignment.
 Together, these findings validate \acro as a unified framework rather than a collection of independent components.

 Several directions remain open for future work.
 First, replacing string-based inputs/outputs with token identifiers (token-in, token-out) could significantly improve RL stability, particularly for vision-language and audio-language models.
-Second, extending cross-modal context beyond a single video chunk and leveraging larger LoRA parameter budgets may further enhance long-range temporal reasoning with the availability of higher compute resources.
-Third, directly fine-tuning omni models with reinforcement learning remains an open challenge, requiring improved Hugging Face library support and resolution of current technical bottlenecks.
+Second, exploring classification-preserving training, \mbox{\textit{e.g.}}, a dedicated video-level auxiliary head or adaptive re-weighting of the classification reward, to improve binary hate/non-hate performance while retaining gains in temporal localization and target identification is promising.
+Third, extending cross-modal context beyond a single video chunk and leveraging larger LoRA parameter budgets may further enhance long-range temporal reasoning with the availability of higher compute resources.
+Fourth, directly fine-tuning omni models with reinforcement learning remains an open challenge, requiring improved Hugging Face library support and resolution of current technical bottlenecks.
 Finally, improving dataset quality, particularly by addressing the inherent ambiguity between offensive and hateful labels and increasing coverage of minority classes, remains crucial for reducing bias and improving robustness in multi-class hate understanding.